Lakes & Ponds

 Deploy Restorative and proactive tools

 It’s recommended in IPM to use restorative tools prior to selecting less sustainable options for control.
-Nanobubble technology is helping lake managers improve lake and pond health without the use of chemicals or heavy machinery, by targeting the root cause of many common problems like muck, algae, foul odors, nutrients and more.
+Nanobubble technology is helping lake managers improve lake and pond health without the use of chemicals or heavy machinery, tacking many common problems like muck, algae, foul odors, nutrients and more.

 Moleaer offers two nanobubble generators specifically designed for lakes and ponds, the Clear and the Kingfisher.
 Depending on the size of the water body and goals, Moleaer’s team of experts will help you pick the best nanobubble generator for you.
 The Clear is designed for larger lakes and ponds with flow rates of 50 or 150 GPM, while the Kingfisher is designed for smaller-sized lakes and ponds and has a 40 GPM flow rate.
 Both are easy to install and maintain, are shore mounted and are quiet.
 Learn more about our nanobubbles generators on our product page.